Chouffy/home_assistant_tgtg/README.md

 Actual:

 * Fetch each item stock defined
+* Authenticate using email/password or tokens

 Maybe one day:

 * Retrieve all favorites instead of a manual list of item_id, but this would mean using your "true" TGTG account ...
-* Parse additional availables informations from the `tgtg` API to Home-Assistant Attributes
+* Parse additional available information from the `tgtg` API to Home-Assistant Attributes